vikram7/rails-api-and-highcharts-tutorial/04-rails-api-highcharts.md

 (3) Pass parsed data to Highcharts chart
 ```

 One thing we need to keep in mind is that we can't just hit `http://localhost:3000/api/v1/beers` and store the response as a variable in Javascript.
-For security reasons, we'll have to hit another url:
+For security reasons (which you can read more about [here](http://en.wikipedia.org/wiki/Same-origin_policy)), we'll have to hit another url:

 `
 http://localhost:3000/api/v1/beers.jsonp?callback=?